 A temperature probe is also included, and there are at least 7 rack positions in the oven, with gliding oven racks for ease of use.
 This model also has a 1 cu warming drawer and a door lock but does not seem to have a control lock, likely because the controls are not all digital (there are knobs for the elements).

-While the GE and Kenmore might look better for households with kids, because of the control lock feature, this is an induction stovetop, so safety risks are much lower than with an electric or gas range (just don’t leave your cast iron on the stove!).
+While the GE might look better for households with kids, because of the control lock feature, this is an induction stovetop, so safety risks are much lower than with an electric or gas range (just don’t leave your cast iron on the stove!).
 This one is not ADA compliant, though, nor is it Star-K compliant as it has an Automatic Safety Shut-Off after 12 hours.

-Viking Series 5
+Viking Series 5 Induction Range VIR53014BSS

 Highlights: Viking offers this 30-inch American-made, high-end, energy-efficient range with 4 high-power induction elements.
 Missing some fairly standard features, however, but a great choice if these don’t matter to you!
+Available in a huge number of colors sure to match any kitchen design.

 If you’re looking for a high end induction range, Viking is a surefire winner.
 This go-to brand for gourmet cooks offers beautiful pro-style ranges with a wide range of premium features, and they’re made in the U.S.!